Looking to get a new set of fins? Here are reviews of the best swimming fins for competitive and lap swimmers.

 Second, they are durable as heck.
 I have been using them almost daily, for long bouts of straight swimming as well as some full blast swimming, and they haven’t aged a minute.
 There’s not a chance these things are going to split unless I swim into Edward Scissorhands.

-Third, like the Arena Powerfin and the Edge fins the Hydro Tech 2 are made of silicone.
+Third, like the Arena Powerfin, the DMC Elite fins (which these are essentially a knock-off of), and the Edge fins, the Hydro Tech 2 are made of silicone.
 I can’t say enough about this type of construction–it almost completely removes blisters from the equation (I’ve yet to get one wearing these).

 More Swim Gear Guides: